kissgyorgy/my-stars/README.md

 - [aboutcode-org/license-expression](https://github.com/aboutcode-org/license-expression) - Utility library  to parse, normalize and compare License expressions for Python using a boolean logic engine.
 For expressions using SPDX or any other license id scheme.
 - [cachix/nixpkgs-python](https://github.com/cachix/nixpkgs-python) - All Python versions, kept up-to-date on hourly basis using Nix.
 - [sparckles/starfyre](https://github.com/sparckles/starfyre) - A reactive, WASM based SSR Python Web Framework for Front-End Applications
-- [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui) - LLM UI with advanced features, easy setup, and multiple backend support.
+- [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui) - The definitive Web UI for local AI, with powerful features and easy setup.
 - [click-contrib/click-option-group](https://github.com/click-contrib/click-option-group) - Option groups missing in Click
 - [llamastack/llama-stack](https://github.com/llamastack/llama-stack) - Composable building blocks to build Llama Apps
 - [cle-b/httpdbg](https://github.com/cle-b/httpdbg) - A tool for Python developers to easily debug the HTTP(S) client and server requests in a Python program.